Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 One thing rust is often praised for is its error messages.
 They not only tell you what the problem is but will typically tell how to fix it.

-Starting off with a rather simple Example.
+Starting off with a rather simple example:

 ```rust
 let nums = vec![1, 2, 3, 4];